Tips for Making Healthy Choices from S.F. Chef Kathy Fang

 Celebrity chef Kathy Fang sitting in a restaurant

-For those who enjoy dining out locally or while on vacation, but often find it nearly impossible to stick to a healthy diet when tempted by the most mouth-watering (and fattening) dishes, San Francisco Chef and Co-owner Kathy Fang of Fang Restaurant has shared a few of her expert dining-out tips.
-Please find her guide below designed to help diners make healthy choices – at least most of the time:
+For those who enjoy dining out locally or while on vacation but often find it nearly impossible to stick to a healthy diet when tempted by the most mouth-watering (and fattening) dishes, San Francisco Chef and Co-owner Kathy Fang of Fang Restaurant has shared a few of her expert dining-out tips.
+Please find her guide below, designed to help you and other diners make healthy choices – at least most of the time:

 Dining Out Tips

 1. Always get an appetizer!
-Ordering an appetizer can deter you from ordering a large heavy entrée.
-When selecting appetizers, I lean towards salads with no cheese or vegetable- based soups.
+Ordering an appetizer can deter you from ordering a sizeable heavy entrée.
+When selecting appetizers, I lean towards salads with no cheese or vegetable-based soups.
 If they have raw fish, that’s even better.
-Raw oysters, ceviche, smoked salmon, or tuna tartare are all GREAT starters.
-Low in fat but high in lean protein.
+Oysters, ceviche, smoked salmon, and tuna tartare are all GREAT starters—low in fat but high in lean protein.

-2. Order a glass of wine or a potent cocktail that has little to no sugar.
-Martini’s or vodka sodas are always better than a house cocktail made with sugary syrup.
+2. Order a glass of wine or a potent cocktail with little to no sugar.
+Martinis or vodka sodas are always better than a house cocktail made with sugary syrup.

-3. Use process of elimination when navigating your entrée selection.
-Find the lean proteins on the menu (fish, chicken, venison, filet mignon etc.).
-Once you’ve narrowed it down, remove the options that have heavy sauces or starchy side dishes.
-You can then choose the one that sounds the best to you.
+3. Use the process of elimination when navigating your entrée selection.
+F and the lean proteins on the menu (fish, chicken, venison, filet mignon, etc.) See, you’ve narrowed it down; remove the options with heavy sauces or starchy side dishes.
+Y you can then choose the one that sounds the best to you.
 Don’t worry about what else is in it.
-Removing the basic “evils” listed above is enough.
-For example, at FANG I make a Five Spice Whitefish dish topped with jade spinach.
-The white fish is a lean protein sautéed with spinach and aromatics.
-It’s full of flavor but low on the calories.
+R moving the essential “evils” listed above is enough.
+For example, I make a Five Spice Whitefish dish topped with jade spinach at FANG.
+T e white fish is a lean protein sautéed with spinach and aromatics.
+It’s full of flavor but low on calories.

-4. I always say moderation over deprivation.
-Learn when to indulge and when to hold back.
+4. I always say moderation over deprivation—l arn when to indulge and when to hold back.
 Make your eating decisions wisely.
-If I go to an incredible steak house with famous sides that are carb heavy, I will go for it.
-If I go to a top notch Italian restaurant and they specialize in pizza and pasta, I’ll eat that and indulge without any qualms.
-The trick is to not indulge at a run-of-the-mill restaurant and cheat on a mediocre dish.
-Say no and have a salad or grilled fish because you’re going to have that pizza when you go to Delfina or A16.
-Be picky with when and how you indulge and you’ll find that when you do, you’ll enjoy and appreciate those amazing meals with little or no guilt.
+If I go to an incredible steak house with famous carb-heavy sides, I will go for it.
+If I go to a top-notch Italian restaurant specializing in pizza and pasta, I’ll eat that and indulge without any qualms.
+The trick is not to indulge at a run-of-the-mill restaurant and cheat on a mediocre dish.
+Sy and have a salad or grilled fish because you will have that pizza when you go to Delfina or A16.
+Be picky with when and how you indulge, and you’ll find that when you do, you’ll enjoy and appreciate those fantastic meals with little or no guilt.

 Related: Seafood Restaurants in San Francisco